-Let’s talk about ways to dye silk petals for intensity of colour.
+Let’s talk about the ways to dye silk petals to achieve intense colours.

 If you, like me, do a great deal of custom work, you are

 constantly presented with an issue of matching colours.
 Whilst mixing dyes to match colours is a task in itself, today I wanted to talk about the ways to achieve an intense colour when dyeing petals/ leaves.

 The FIRST, probably the most obvious way, is to prepare a very concentrated dye.
 If you work with powdered dyes, use more powder and less water to dilute it.
 For liquid dyes, again, add a small amount of water or none at all to achieve a deeper colour.
 When you colour match it is always a good idea to prepare some fabric swatches (using the same fabric that you are going to dye).After you have mixed the dye apply some on them.
 Then let the swatches dry before comparing the colours.
 Remember that a wet swatch will invariably be more intensely coloured.

 THE SECOND way is good to use when the first one has not quite worked out.
 You simply paint your petals again to achieve the intensity of colour.